GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 The Total Blocking Time (TBT) metric can be measured in lab tools and is an excellent proxy for First Input Delay.
 TBT measures the total amount of time between [First Contentful Paint (FCP)](/fcp/) and [Time to Interactive (TTI)](/tti/) where the main thread was blocked for long enough to prevent input responsiveness.
 Performance optimizations that improve TBT in the lab should improve FID in the field.

 <figure class="w-figure">
-  {% Img src="image/admin/WufuLpvrZfgbRn70C74V.png", alt="Total Blocking Time displayed in the footer of the DevTools performance panel", width="800", height="517" %}
+  {% Img src="image/admin/WufuLpvrZfgbRn70C74V.png", alt="Total Blocking Time displayed in the footer of the DevTools performance panel", width="800", height="517", class="w-screenshot" %}
 </figure>

 TBT is now shown in the footer of the Chrome DevTools **Performance** panel when you measure page performance: